PrometheusOpenSource/android/README.md

 Getting Started
 ---------------

-To get started with OMNI ROM, you'll need to get familiar with [Git and Repo](http://source.android.com/download/using-repo).
+To get started with AnimeROM, you'll need to get familiar with [Git and Repo](http://source.android.com/download/using-repo).

 To initialize your local repository using the OMNI trees, use a command like this: